“Turning things around with a halftime talk after getting clobbered in the first half.”

 5. Belief Statement (30 seconds)

-“You’re capable of this.
-I’ve seen you do it.
-Let’s go show it.”
+“You are capable of this.
+I have seen you do it.
+Let us go show it.”

 Not empty motivation.
 Genuine confidence in their ability.

-If you don’t believe they can improve the second half, they’ll sense it.
+If you do not believe they can improve the second half, they will sense it.
 If you do believe it - really believe it - that transfers.

 6. Quick Individuals (remaining time)